-Asked, in a film later unintentionally serving as a eulogy, if she would like to be the first American woman to climb Everest, Hoey agreed.
+When asked, in a film that would later unintentionally serve as a eulogy, if she would like to be the first American woman to climb Everest, Hoey simply agreed.
 When pressed to say the words herself, she said with a little laugh, “Oh dear” and then cooperated.
 Her death was a huge loss to the climbing world as well as her loved ones.
 She was also considered likely to have made the top of Everest.

 What ensued, in an era when few climbed Everest (remember that? —maybe not), was a protracted endeavor to put the first American woman up there.
 The goal helped—an understatement—everybody with fundraising, and the achievement portended fame and opportunity, corporate and lay-citizen recognition.
 The race over time felt overwrought, causing concern that someone inexperienced would be lured into danger on Everest, a new concept at the time, or ushered and helped up to claim the prize.